Debian Package Tracker

 Lintian reports 1 warning about this package.
 You should make the package lintian clean getting rid of them.

-• CVE-2026-5773: (needs triaging) libcurl might in some circumstances reuse the wrong connection for SMB(S) transfers. libcurl features a pool of recent connections so that subsequent requests can reuse an existing connection to avoid overhead.
+• CVE-2026-8458: (needs triaging) libcurl might in some circumstances reuse the wrong connection when asked to do Negotiate-authenticated ones, even when they are set to use different 'services'. libcurl features a pool of recent connections so that subsequent requests can reuse an existing connection to avoid overhead.
 When reusing a connection a range of criteria must be met.
-Due to a logical error in the code, a network transfer operation that was requested by an application could wrongfully reuse an existing SMB connection to the same server that was using a different 'share' than the new subsequent transfer should.
-This could in unlucky situations lead to the download of the wrong file or the upload of a file to the wrong place.
-When this happens, the same credentials are used and the server name is the same.
+Due to a logical error in the code, a request that was issued by an application could wrongfully reuse an existing connection to the same server that was authenticated using different services.

-• CVE-2026-7168: (needs triaging) Successfully using libcurl to do a transfer over a specific HTTP proxy (`proxyA`) with **Digest** authentication and then changing the proxy host to a second one (`proxyB`) for a second transfer, reusing the same handle, makes libcurl wrongly pass on the `Proxy-Authorization:` header field meant for `proxyA`, to `proxyB`.
+• CVE-2026-11856: (needs triaging) Successfully using libcurl to do a transfer to a specific HTTP origin (`hostA`) with **Digest** authentication and then changing the origin to a different one (`hostB`) for a second transfer, reusing the same handle, makes libcurl wrongly pass on the `Authorization:` header field meant for `hostA`, to `hostB`.

 You can find information about how to handle these issues in the security team's documentation.